BryanH/Wordpress_add-code-to-head/readme.txt

 Plugin Icon (CC BY 3.0) by [DeniShop](https://www.iconfinder.com/denir)

 == Changelog ==
+= 1.19 =
+* Fix for cross-site scripting vulnerability by sanitizing stored head code for users without the `unfiltered_html` capability

 = 1.17 =
 * Tested compatibility up to WP 6.7.1
 * Added note about Wordfence error that might be encountered